chessisfun/chess-files/README.md

 # chess-files
-Here are some chess files that I have created.
-Feel free to use them for any purpose, just don't claim ownership.
-The files here are mostly in pdf or pgn format.
-The pdfs are better for reading while the pgns can be loaded into chess programs like Scid vs. PC or a Lichess study.
+Here are some chess files that I have created that I want to share.

+The **pdf** files are like traditional books and are best for reading directly.
+These are probably the ones you want if you aren't sure.
+The **pgn** files aren't meant to be read, but can be loaded in a chess program like SCID or a Lichess study.

-Available files:
+Feel free to use these files for any purpose, just don't claim ownership.

+Description of materials:

     1. How to Play Chess (How-to-Play-Chess.pdf, How-to-Play-Chess-Exercises-Only.pdf)
-        -Description: explanations of the rules of chess and many supporting exercises.
+        This is a book with explanations of the rules of chess and many supporting exercises.
+It will be most useful for beginners, but the exercises could be useful for players rated below 1300.
-        -Recommended for: < 1200 or anyone learning the rules for the first time.
-        -Study approach: read the explanations and solve the exercises.
-            Go through the book many times until the exercises become easy.

     2. Tactics Course (Tactics-Course.pdf, tactics-course.pgn)
-        -Description: instructive course of tactics exercises with solutions.
-        -Recommended for: 1200-1800 or < 1200 and comfortable with the exercises in How to Play Chess.
-        -Study approach: solve exercises and check solutions.
-Spend no more than 3 minutes solving a problem.
-Go through the book many times until the answers come quickly (< 10 seconds per problem).
-        -Notes: begins with simple mate-in-1 problems and gets progressively harder.
-Covers standard tactical motifs (pin, fork, skewer, etc.) and checkmate patterns (Anastasia, Arabian, etc.).
+        This is a book of tactics exercises.
+It starts with simple mate-in-1 problems and gets harder from there, covering all the major tactical themes (pins, forks, skewers, etc.) and major checkmate patterns (Anastasia, Arabian, etc.).
+This will be most useful for players who are comfortable with the exercises in How to Play Chess or who are rated at least 1300.

     3. Classic Games (classic-games.pgn)
-        -Description: Great games from chess history, unannotated.
-        -Recommended for: Could be useful for a teacher looking for games to use in lessons.
-        -Notes: No comments or variations, just the games.
-Collected from various sources and not thoroughly checked for accuracy.
+        This is a pgn collection of great games from history.
+The games have no variations or comments.
+This isn't really an organized course of study like some of the other materials and would be most useful for experienced players looking for a collection of important historical games.